areynoso49/World-Religion-/README.md

 # World-Religion-
-An analysis of the World religion using PostgreSQL and Tableau
+An analysis of the World's religions using PostgreSQL and Tableau